BattletechModders/CustomSalvage/README.md

 Color Background according to mech tags. higher tag in list have prioirty. *NOTE: use low alpha(10 in example) or bg will be too bright*

 - `bool AssemblyVariants = true` - Assemble variants.
 Variants defined by Chassis.PrefabIdentifier(can be overrided by ChassisCustom) and tonnage
-- `int MinPartsToAssembly = 2` - minimum parts need to start assembly
+- `float MinPartsToAssembly = 0.5` - minimum parts equere to asembly = MaxParts * MinPartsToAssembly rounded up
 - `string[] ExcludeTags = { "BLACKLISTED" }` - list of tags that exclude mech from variants assembly
 - `string[] ExclideVariants = { }` - list of mech variants excluded variants assembly
 - `int MaxVariantsInDescription = 5` - max number of lines added to description. more then this will be rolled up to " and X variants more"